-At the CVRTI we have developed a binary file system for efficient storage of complex geometry and associated attributes, a part of the graphicsio library.
-Extensive documentation of this format is available from Rob MacLeod (macleod@cvrti.utah.edu) (www.cvrti.utah.edu/~macleod/docs) and from the CVRTI web site under the heading graphicsio library at www.cvrti.utah.edu/computing.shtml.
+At the CVRTI we have developed a binary file system for efficient storage of complex geometry and associated attributes, a part of what we call the graphicsio library.
+Extensive documentation of this format is available from Rob MacLeod (macleod@cvrti.utah.edu) (www.cvrti.utah.edu/~macleod/docs).